 (v) in accordance with any written instument executed by all the Lenders in accordance with Section 24.3 of the Facility Agreement, to execute and deliver to Enron Communications a Put Notice under (and as defined in) the Put Option Agreement;

+and(vi) in accordance with a written instruction of Enron Corp. given pursuant to the Reimbursement and Disclosure Agreement, to exercise the Trust’s right to prepay the Advances under Section 7.2 of the Facility Agreement; and

 (vi) to take any actions incidental to the foregoing as the Owner Trustee may from time to time determine are necessary or advisable to protect and conserve the Trust Property for the benefit of the Certificate Holder and the Lenders.